rancher-sandbox/hypper/docs/README.md

 application that depends on this shared dependency you want to install it if not present and leverage the existing one if present.

-The additional metadata will be stored as Helm chart annotations.
+The additional metadata to signify these relationships will be stored as Helm chart annotations.

 #### Optional Shared Dependencies